matheusfenolio/Class-SQL-Methods/README.md

 ## Did you like it?

-Do want to make it better?
+Do you wanna make it better?
 Be comfortable to make changes!
-If you want to make a sugestion email-me mtfprado@outlook.com.
+If you wanna make a sugestion email-me mtfprado@outlook.com.

 ## Did it help you?

-Won't forget to give me credits, it will help me too.
+Don't forget to give me credits, it will help me too.